What’s in this article

 To make the most of business meetings in Indonesia, one must understand the Indonesian etiquette way of communicating in front of business partners and people in general.

 The concepts of agreeing and disagreeing, as well as saying “yes” and “no” are not as straightforward as in most Western nations.
 In Indonesia and Asia in general, there is an emphasis on being gentle, polite, and avoiding embarrassing situations.
 Being graceful applies to all situations and loud, aggressive behaviour is never tolerated, let alone encouraged.
-Hence, most Indonesians tend to communicate rather indirectly and one should read between the lines: saying “no” or speaking in a direct manner is considered rude, particularly when communicating with strangers and business partners.
+Hence, most Indonesians tend to communicate rather indirectly and one should read between the lines: saying “no” or speaking directly is considered rude, particularly when communicating with strangers and business partners.

-Social and professional rank is an integral part of the Indonesian etiquette & culture, that is why it is common for people to enter a business room according to their status and it is always preferred to address others by their title.
+Social and professional rank is an integral part of Indonesian etiquette & culture, which is why it is common for people to enter a business room according to their status and it is always preferred to address others by their title.
 When Indonesians arrange a meeting for the first time, it is usually to get to know the people involved or get a feel of the company rather than discussing business on the spot.

 Essentially, this stems from the belief that taking risks and making rushed decisions is best avoided, so do not get impatient if Indonesians do not seem interested in getting to the point.